TutsWiki/source/content/data-structures-algorithms/exponential-search.md

 After 4th pass i will be 16 - CONDITION FAILED
 ```

-Note that the value of i is now 16, so while calling binary search method we will use `i/2`.
+Note that the value of i is now `16`, and the index `16` is out of range in this case, so to get the previous value of `i` we will divide it by `2`, and call binary search using index of `low` as `i/2`.

 Now we call the binary search method.